 Though quoting is used to prevent unexpected errors within codes, there may be some unintended processing failures while working with quotes within strings in Bash.
 So, it becomes a must to strip or remove the quotes from strings as easily as possible.
 Here, I am introducing you to 4 easy methods that will help you strip both single and double quotes efficaciously from strings in a Bash script.

-Method 1: Using Parameter Expansion to Remove Quotes in Bash
+1. Using Parameter Expansion to Remove Quotes in Bash

 Parameter expansion is a basic feature in Bash using which you can manipulate variables and strings in multiple ways by employing various substitutions.
 In Bash, whether the quotes are at the beginning or at the end or even within the string, you can utilize the parameter expansion in a concise format to remove both single and double quotes from strings.

-Case 1: Removing Double Quotes From String Using Parameter Expansion in Bash
+Case 1: Remove Double Quotes from String

 Use the syntax ‘${variable//pattern/}’ to remove double quotes (“) from a string by utilizing parameter expansion.
 Here, the pattern specifies the quote you want to remove.
-However, follow the steps below to remove double quotes from a string in Bash:

 #!/bin/bash